mindstorm38/portablemc/README.md

 try `export MESA_GLSL_VERSION_OVERRIDE=150`.

 #### Fix unsupported systems
-Some Mojang provided natives (.so, .dll, .dylib) might not be compatible with your system.
+Some Mojang-provided natives (.so, .dll, .dylib) might not be compatible with your system.
 To mitigate that, the launcher provides two arguments, `--exclude-lib` and `--include-bin` that can be provided multiples times each.